zentrum-lexikographie/lex/README.md

-# ZDL/Lex – Lexikographic Workbench
+# ZDL/Lex – Dictionary Writing System

 _A client/server application implementing an authoring environment for lexicographic articles at the [ZDL](https://www.zdl.org/)_